botblock/discord-botlist-best-practices/README.md

 2. Your bot list can **NOT** be hosted on glitch.
 3. Your bot list should not display all the listed bots on the front page.
 4. Your bot list must be usable.
 No broken links/buttons.
+5. Your bot list must have consistent uptime.
+(Minor downtime for fixing a problem is fine)

 If anyone wants to change or add something, please make a pull request.